 What are other smaller but still large billion dollar industries with little innovation at all?

-Playing the game in the home fragrance sandbox compared to menswear just statistically means we are up against a smaller number of tech savvy innovators trying to do things different in a big way.
+Playing the game in the home fragrance sandbox compared to menswear just statistically means we are up against a smaller number of tech-savvy innovators trying to do things differently in a big way.

 2. Don’t Become A Product Expert

 How many years did my partners and I spend working in the home fragrance and candle industries before we sold our first candle?
 Hint: it was less than 3 months.

 How many combined years of experience did we have at our disposal when we were rapidly getting up to speed on the entire industry in that less than 3 month period?
 50+ years.